Active Learning in Machine Learning: Guide & Strategies

 The examples expected to reduce the model's prediction error are then selected for labeling, with the idea that these examples will provide the most informative training data for the model.

 Having comprehended the concept of active learning and its implementation on different data types, let us explore its uses.
-This will aid us in recognizing the importance of including active learning in our machine learning system.
+This will aid us in recognizing the importance of including active machine learning in the ML pipeline.

 Computer Vision